 Miscarriage is often a process and not a single event.
+There are several types of miscarriages and they all may have different miscarriage symptoms.
 You may hear your health care provider mention types of miscarriages:

 - Threatened Miscarriage: Some degree of early pregnancy uterine bleeding accompanied by cramping or lower backache.
 The cervix remains closed.
 This bleeding is often the result of implantation.